Madhusahitya/git-repo-visualizer/Readme.md

 GitHub Repository Visualizer enhances the standard GitHub interface by providing powerful visualization tools and streamlined workflows.
 It helps developers, project managers, and teams better understand their repositories, track progress, and collaborate more effectively.

 The application offers a comprehensive GitHub-like interface with additional features that make repository management more intuitive and data-driven.

+## 💡 Why I Built This

+1. My GitHub Repository Visualizer transforms code repositories into interactive visual experiences with dynamic charts and graphs that reveal hidden patterns in your codebase structure and team collaboration.

+2. I've reimagined pull request and issue management with intuitive visual workflows and powerful filtering tools that make tracking development progress effortless and insightful.

+3. Unlike standard GitHub, my application provides comprehensive data visualization for repository health, contributor activity, and code quality metrics all in one unified, customizable dashboard.

 ## 📸 Screenshots